Utkarsh3042/Clang/README.md

 # Clang
-In this repo, I will push my all c codes which I practiced and learn
+In this repo, I will push my all c codes which I practiced and learn.